layline-io/layline-doc/docs/03-assets/sources/asset-source-file.md

 ### Directories

-An File System source requires the definition of three different directories:
+A File System source requires the definition of three different directories:

 1. **Input Directory** : The directory to read new files from.
 2. **Done Directory** : The directory to which read files are moved after reading.